Opportunities

 Graduate Student Seminars and Fellowships

 • Claremont Institute, Publius Fellowship: Each summer, Claremont brings together a selective group of promising young conservatives to study the distinctive moral and political principles of the American constitutional order.
-In over 40 intensive daily seminars and relaxed evening symposia, Publius Fellows discuss political philosophy and American government with distinguished scholars.
-Deadline is February 21, 2023.
+In over 40 intensive daily seminars and relaxed evening symposia over three weeks, Publius Fellows discuss political philosophy and American government with distinguished scholars.

 • Clements Center: Join the University of Texas-Austin's Clements Center for National Security in Beaver Creek, Colorado for their graduate summer seminar in History and Statecraft.
 Applicants should be advanced doctoral students in history, political science, or policymaking.